You want smart political talk without the meltdowns?

 He's not responsible.

-Now it's either his choice that he he gets to he either continues to be the proxy fighter against Putin and Russia, or option B is Donald Trump says, well, we need a negotiated settlement because Europe's not going to do it.
+Now it's either his choice that he gets to he either continues to be the proxy fighter against Putin and Russia, or option B is Donald Trump says, well, we need a negotiated settlement because Europe's not going to do it.

-Because Russia's not going to give back land that is in their minds, I think, in many cases wrongly realized as as theirs.
+And there's no good answer here because Russia is not going to give back land that is in their minds, I think, in many cases, wrongly realized as theirs.

 They feel they have territorial rights to such.